PeterPlucinski/peterplucinski.github.io/_posts/2018-01-20-customizing-laravels-default-authentication.md

 ## Stronger password requirements

 The default and only password requirement in Laravel is a minimum length of 6 characters.
-Lets say we wanted the following password requirements:
+Let's say we wanted the following password requirements:
 * Minimum length of 8 characters
 * At least one uppercase letter
 * At least one number